TimDaub/hetzner-cloud-deploy-server-action/README.md

 After all steps have run, your provisioned Hetzner instance gets shutdown by the cleanup script.

+### How do I use this Action with e.g. a Domain Name?

+All Hetzner servers created with this Action get assigned an arbitrary IP, which can make it difficult to immediately set it as an A-record on a domain you own.

+Hetzner, however, provides a feature called [Floating IPs](https://docs.hetzner.com/cloud/floating-ips/faq/), that allows a user to assign a static IP to a server.

+By setting your DNS A-record to a floating IP and adding its ID as an input, you can hence make your launched server predictably-addressable.

 ### Can I lose money when running this script?

 Yes, you certainly can.
 There may be instances where something within my